 Monthly fees Many accounts charge you a service fee every month.
 Others waive the fee if you maintain a minimum balance.
 Don't even consider a fee-based account unless the fee can be waived and you are willing to meet the conditions to do so.
 A free checking account is even better if it has the features and benefits you want.

 Per-check charges Some banks will charge a fee for every check you write.
 Some will give you a limited number free each month.
 There are so many better accounts out there, you should never use a checking account with per-check fees.

 Minimum balances Some checking accounts have a minimum balance to open the account, avoid monthly fees, or qualify for interest or dividends.
 Minimums can vary greatly and the minimum may need to be in a different account.
 DCU's FREE Checking Account has no minimum.
 When you shop, make sure you compare the size of the minimum, the size of the fees for falling below, and value of the benefits received for staying above.

 ATM fees Today, many people use ATMs to access their checking accounts though with a debit card, there is very little need for cash anymore.
 Look for an account that allows you to use ATMs free no matter who owns them.
 That will be hard to find at a bank.
 ATM fees for using other institutions' ATMs continue to rise at most banks.
 Surcharges keep rising, too.
-If you have Free Checking with Plus or Relationship benefits at DCU you'll pay no fees to DCU for ATM transactions, plus get up to $5.00 per month in non-DCU ATM surcharges reimbursed.
+If you have Free Checking with Plus or Relationship benefits at DCU you'll pay no fees to DCU for ATM transactions.
+Plus you'll get up to $10.00 per month if you have Plus benefits or $25.00 per month if you have Relationship benefits in non-DCU ATM surcharges reimbursed.

 Access The more free ways you can get to your money, the better.
 Look for free Internet access, free phone access, and free access to service people who can assist you with questions or problems by phone, email, or in person.